ojaswiat/velocity/README.md

 2. **Set Up Supabase Authentication**

-This template uses Supabase for authentication with GitHub OAuth.
-Follow these steps to configure it:
+This template uses Supabase for authentication with GitHub OAuth via the official **@nuxtjs/supabase** module.

 #### Step 1: Create a Supabase Project